azavea/raster-vision/README.md

-# keras-image-segmentation
+# keras-semantic-segmentation

-Learning to segment images using Keras
+Experiments in using deep learning with Keras/Tensorflow to perform semantic segmentation.

 ## Table of Contents